Whitestone REIT Announces Third Quarter 2021 Earnings Webcast and Conference Call

 HOUSTON, Sept.
-29, 2021 (GLOBE NEWSWIRE) -- Whitestone REIT (NYSE:WSR, Financial) (“Whitestone” or the “Company”) today announced that it will release its financial results for the third quarter ended September 30, 2021 after the market close on Tuesday, October 26, 2021.
+29, 2021 (GLOBE NEWSWIRE) -- Whitestone REIT (:WSR) (“Whitestone” or the “Company”) today announced that it will release its financial results for the third quarter ended September 30, 2021 after the market close on Tuesday, October 26, 2021.

 You are invited to listen to the Company’s third quarter results webcast and conference call, which will take place on Wednesday, October 27, 2021, at 11:00 A.M.
 Eastern Time.
 The call will be led by Jim Mastandrea, Chairman and Chief Executive Officer, and Dave Holeman, Chief Financial Officer.
 The webcast and conference call access information is as follows: